Special solutions of a discrete Painlev\'e equation for quantum minimal surfaces: Complex geometry of the dP equation

 As usual, these singularities are resolved by using blowups, where blowing up a point $q_{i}(x_{i},y_{i})$ amounts to introducing two new coordinate charts $(\ru_{i},\rv_{i})$ and $(U_{i},V_{i})$ via $x = x_{i} + \ru_{i} = x_{i} + U_{i} V_{i}$ and $y = y_{i} + \ru_{i}\rv_{i} = y_{i} + V_{i}$.
 We then extend the mapping to these new charts, check for new base points, resolve them in the same way, and continue this process until the mapping becomes defined everywhere.
 This process, for discrete \p\ equations, terminates in a finite number of steps, and in our case, as usual, we get $8$ base points that come in four degeneration cascades,

 This point configuration is easily identified as a point configuration for the $D_{5}^{(1)}$ Sakai surface family.
-This family can also be thought of as the Okamoto space of initial conditions for the differential equation $\Pain{V}$, that is
+This family can also be thought of as the Okamoto space of initial conditions for the differential equation $\Pain{V}$ in \eqref{pv}.

-where $\al,\be,\gam,\de\in \mathbb{C}$ are complex parameters.
 From the point of view of geometry it is convenient to consider the Hamiltonian version of this equation in the form given in \cite{KajNouYam:2017:GAPE}, namely

 where the Hamiltonian function is

 and the symplectic form is the usual one, $\omega = \rd p\wedge \rd q$.
 The parameters $a_{i}$ are the so-called \emph{root variables} that are related to the standard \p\ parameters via